 JOHN SINCLAIR – 2004 FELLOW

 John wrote and co-directed Heathens and Thieves, which premiered in the Worldfest Houston International Film Festival and locally in the Downtown Film Festival Los Angeles.
-He also wrote and produced the short film Life Socks: Ask Dr. Pete, and he co-directed the short Schrodinger’s Cat.
+He also wrote and produced the short film Life Socks: Ask Dr. Pete, and he co-directed the short Schrodinger’s Cat with Nova Jacobs.

 REBECCA SONNENSHINE – 1999 FELLOW

 Within was produced from Rebecca’s Nicholl Fellowship year script.
 Rebecca is a co-executive producer and writer on the Cinemax series Outcast and was a co-producer and writer on the CW-TV series The Vampire Diaries.
-She wrote The Keeping Hours and Happily Even After and co-wrote The Haunting of Molly Hartley and American Zombie.
+She wrote Happily Even After and co-wrote The Haunting of Molly Hartley and American Zombie.
 Rebecca also produced Bunny and Reversion.
+Rebecca wrote The Keeping Hours, directed by Nicholl fellow Karen Moncreiff and which won the Audience Award at the 2017 LA Film Festival.

 WARREN TAYLOR – 1987 FELLOW